owengretzinger/gitreadme/README.md

 ## Todo

-- [ ] When generating a readme it should put the version in the query params
 - [ ] Fix bug where error shows for a split second on the view readme page before redirecting
 - [ ] Not refetching stuff when clicking logo in nav instead of back button
+- [ ] Make repo packer internal server more descriptive
+- [ ] Make pen in logo orange instead of yellow, make background lighter in favicon
 - [ ] New font
 - [ ] Improve generated README page UI
 - [ ] Add FAQ